Basic Configuration Server to Avoid Hardcoding in iOS Applications

-Every information we hardcode in the client application makes it more difficult to update or fix.
-The problem is getting only worse when we regularly roll out new versions of our application.
-In this case we would need to keep track of every build to be sure we don’t shut down any resource we pointed directly in our source code in the previous builds.
+Hardcoding any information in a client application makes it more difficult to update or fix.
+The problem worsens when we regularly roll out new versions of the application.
+In such cases, we would need to track every build to ensure we don’t shut down any resources directly referenced in our source code from previous builds.
 Hardcoding is generally a bad idea.

-In this short tutorial, I will show you how to build a simple configuration server that helps to avoid hardcoding values on the client side.
+In this short tutorial, I will demonstrate how to build a simple configuration server to help avoid hardcoding values on the client side.

 Dependencies

-I would like to build something simple with technologies I know more or less from my previous experiences but I have never used heavily.
-I would pick Node.js stack with Express that will give me neat results pretty quickly.
-I have used Node.js once when attending to some course few years ago.
-I have also used MySQL before but never an open source fork MariaDB, so I would like to give it a try too.
-On the client side I would love to finally build something with SwiftUI.
-Overall it gives me the following dependencies:
+I want to build something simple using technologies I am somewhat familiar with from past experiences, but have never used extensively.
+I’ll choose a Node.js stack with Express, as it allows me to achieve neat results quickly.
+I previously worked with Node.js during a course I attended a few years ago.
+I’ve also used MySQL before but never its open-source fork, MariaDB, so I’d like to give it a try.
+On the client side, I’d love to finally build something with SwiftUI.
+This brings me to the following dependencies:

 - Node.JS